 The use of hookahs from ancient times in India was not only a custom, but a matter of prestige.
 Rich and landed classes only would smoke hookahs.

-As a tradition, Tobacco is smoked in hookahs in most villages where one can see the young, the elderly including women especially the " gypsy women from Rajasthan".
+As a tradition, Tobacco is smoked in hookahs in most villages where one can still see the young, the elderly including women especially the " gypsy women from Rajasthan".

 Height is 67 cm with the terracotta chillum / bowl.
 Width is 45 cm from the pillar to the end of the pipe.